A Premier Uranium Explorer in Canada’s Athabasca Basin

-Charles Roy brings a rare depth of experience and success in uranium exploration from a career largely associated with the world’s leading major uranium mining company, Cameco Corporation.
-Between 1982 and 1989, Charles was employed by the Mining Engineering and Geological Consulting firm of David S. Robertson and Associates.
+Charles Roy brings a rare depth of experience and success in uranium exploration from a career largely associated with Canada’s leading uranium mining company, Cameco Corporation.
+He earned a B.Sc. in geology from Acadia University Nova Scotia in 1972.
+Between 1972 and 1979, Mr. Roy was employed by the Mining Engineering and Geological Consulting firm of David S. Robertson and Associates.
 His work included fluorspar exploration in Newfoundland, uranium exploration in northern Michigan and a uranium and coal evaluation study for the Kingdom of Lesotho.
-He joined the Saskatchewan Mining Development Corporation (now Cameco Corporation) in 1979 as a Project Geologist in Uranium City, thus beginning a career with Cameco that spanned 33 years.
-Between 1994 and 2012, Roy managed and supervised both greenfield and brownfield uranium exploration programs in the Athabasca Basin.
-In his last two years spent with Cameco, he worked closely with Corporate Development and Legal Departments to negotiate new exploration opportunities for Cameco and help to consolidate and streamline the worldwide exploration portfolio.
+Mr. Roy joined the Saskatchewan Mining Development Corporation (now Cameco Corporation) in 1979 as a Project Geologist in Uranium City, thus beginning a career with Cameco that spanned 33 years.
+In 1988, he transferred to Cameco Gold and was involved in establishing and managing an exploration office in Reno, Nevada from 1991 to 1994.
+Mr. Roy returned to uranium exploration in 1994 and over the next 18 years managed and supervised both greenfield and brownfield uranium exploration programs in the Athabasca Basin.
+In his last two years spent with Cameco, he was Director of Exploration Agreements and worked closely with Corporate Development and Legal Departments to negotiate new exploration opportunities for Cameco and help to consolidate and streamline the worldwide exploration portfolio.

 Mr. Roy has evaluated uranium opportunities worldwide but his expertise and knowledge is most specifically focused on the unconformity uranium model and exploration methods in the Athabasca Basin.
-During his time at Cameco, he oversaw district exploration budgets of up to $35 million, and was involved with exploration teams responsible for the discovery and delineation of seven significant uranium deposits, including the Millennium deposit.
+During his time at Cameco, he oversaw district exploration budgets of up to $35 million, and was involved with exploration teams responsible for the discovery and delineation of seven significant uranium deposits, including the Millennium deposit most recently.

 Ken Wasyliuk, BSc —Technical Committee Advisor